Calvin Andrew: Style of play

-Speaking in November 2012, Andrew described himself as "a pacey striker, I'm strong, I hold the ball up well, I can play in behind and go past people.
+In November 2012, Andrew described himself as "a pacey striker, I'm strong, I hold the ball up well, I can play in behind and go past people.
 I think I'll be quite exciting for the fans."
 In July 2014, Rochdale manager Keith Hill described him as "left footed with a good touch and had awareness of his team mates and the opposition".

 Media career

-In August 2021, Andrew joined radio programme, BBC Squad Goals, as a co-presenter, as well as continuing his playing career.
+In August 2021, Andrew joined radio programme, BBC Squad Goals, as a co-presenter and continuing his playing career.